Cruise

 Does my credit card cover cruise cancellations or medical emergencies?

 Credit cards may offer limited trip cancellation or delay coverage, but usually don’t cover medical emergencies or evacuations from a cruise ship.
-Read your card benefits carefully.
+Coverage from the credit card is typically a secondary benefit that will only apply if you pay for the trip with the card itself.
+Be sure to read your card benefits carefully.

 Q: